-Impact Low Base Case High Average tariff savings is estimated to be 40% of the calculated tariff variance.
-Average tariff savings is estimated to be 60% of the calculated tariff variance.
-Tariff variance equal to difference Average tariff savings is estimated to be 80% of the calculated tariff variance.
-Other assumptions same as base case. between standing and market offer measured by the Australian Energy Market Commission (AEMC).
-Average customer consumption 4,026kWh.
+Impact Low Base Case High Savings in bills due to Energy Efficiency measures 2.5% in YR 1 (approximately 2,100 customers) and 0.125% from YR 2 onwards of forecast tailored assistance customers will benefit from energy efficiency measures under the PDF.
+5% in YR 1 (approximately 4,300 customers) and 0.25% from YR 2 onwards of forecast tailored assistance customers will benefit from energy efficiency measures under the PDF.4 7.5% in YR 1 (approximately 6,500 customers) and 0.375% from YR 2 onwards of forecast tailored assistance customers will benefit from energy efficiency measures under the PDF.
+Total customers to benefit from energy efficiency measures equal to approximately 3,300 customers over the modelling period.
+Total customers to benefit from energy efficiency measures equal to approximately 6,700 customers over the modelling period.
+Total customers to benefit from energy efficiency measures equal to approximately 10,000 customers over the modelling period.
 Other assumptions same as base case.
-Savings is permanent over the modelling period irrespective of whether customer remains under the framework or not.
-Savings in bills due to Energy Efficiency measures 2.5% in YR 1 (approximately 2,100 customers) and 0.125% from YR 2 onwards of forecast tailored assistance customers will benefit from energy efficiency measures under the PDF.
-5% in YR 1 (approximately 4,200 customers) and 0.25% from YR 2 onwards of forecast tailored assistance customers will benefit from energy efficiency measures under the PDF.3 7.5% in YR 1 (approximately 6,300 customers) and 0.375% from YR 2 onwards of forecast tailored assistance customers will benefit from energy efficiency measures under the PDF.
-Total customers to benefit from switching tariffs equal to approximately 2,800 customers over the 10 year modelling period.
-Total customers to benefit from switching tariffs equal to approximately 5,500 customers over the 10 year modelling period.
-Total customers to benefit from switching tariffs equal to approximately 8,300 customers over the 10 year modelling period.
-Other assumptions same as base case.
 Average customer saving on energy bills of \$140 per annum (based on VEET CBA).
 Other assumptions same as base case.
-Savings is permanent over the modelling period irrespective of whether customer remains under the framework or not.
+Savings are permanent over the modelling period irrespective of whether customer remains under the framework or not.
+Ombudsman/Support Group costs A constant 5% increase in forecast expenditure each year relative to base case profile expenditure.
+Other assumptions same as base case.
+Changes in expenditure shaped reflective of the increased uptake, greater awareness and improvements associated with the scheme over time.
+EWOV expenditure based on actuals 2015/16.
+A proportion of expenditure for financial affordability and disconnections is A constant 5% decrease in forecast expenditure each year relative to base case profile expenditure.
+Other assumptions same as base case. estimated based on compliant numbers.
+Financial Support Groups current costs of supporting customers is estimated at \$2.5m per

-3 To determine 0.25%, KPMG has assumed only 5% of tailored assistance customers may be eligible to switch their tariffs from Year 2, and of this 5% only 5% are assumed to actually adopt energy efficiency measures and therefore benefit from a reduction in their energy bills.
+$^{^4}$ To determine 0.25%, KPMG has assumed only 5% of tailored assistance customers may be eligible for energy efficiency measures from Year 2, and of this 5% only 5% are assumed to actually adopt energy efficiency measures and therefore benefit from a reduction in their energy bills.